 As the airport is on a motu, and so is the St Regis, transfers to the resort are by shuttle boat.
 St Regis charges for airport transfers.
 Make sure you book them.
 When you have collected your luggage at the airport, go to the St Regis booth.
 You are welcomed with floral leis and your luggage will be taken to the St Regis shuttle boat.
 A smooth hotel check-in is done on the boat.

 Skimming across the lagoon to the St Regis Resort Bora Bora is an unforgettable experience.
 On arrival guests are refreshed with a scented flannel wipe and iced tea.
 They are taken for a buggy cart tour of the extensive resort before being escorted to their room.

 St Regis offers a free shuttle service to Matira Beach and Vaitape twice a day except Sundays and public holidays.
 The shuttle boat delivers guests to the St Regis Bora Bora base at Anui on the main island where there is a bus waiting to take them to Matira and Vaitape.

 There are 6 additional boat transfers across the lagoon to the resort's base in Anui from morning to evening.
 This enables guests to be picked up for land based excursions or dining at Bora Bora restaurants.

 This is the St Regis Resort Bora Bora in French Polynesia.
-So you may be surprised to find that the organizational and restaurant staff are French.
+So you may be surprised to find that some of the organizational and restaurant staff are French.
 They will take pride in giving you attentive service.
-Your dedicated butler could be Asian or a 'her'!
+Your dedicated butler could be from Italy, or America'!
 Your maids will be Polynesian, and it may be difficult to communicate with them in English.
 They will have a sweet attitude, and be 'laid back'.
 It's the culture.

-WiFi is free in public areas and costs $30 per day for resort wide access.
+Complimentary WiFi is free in public areas and in bungalows.